convertigo/convertigo-doc/reference-manual/convertigo-objects/mobile-application/mobile-components/action-components/toast.md

 Message | Defines the toast's message.
 Position | Defines the toast's position.
 Show close button | Whether or not to show a button to close the toast.
-Comment | Describes the object comment to include in the documentation report.  <p>This property generally contains an explanation about the object.</p>
+Comment | Describes the object comment to include in the documentation report.
+This property generally contains an explanation about the object.
 Is active | Defines whether the component is active.